Video Streaming

 Overview

-This article will describe the methods in which video is streamed from the Meraki MV cameras to the dashboard for easy viewing capabilities.
+This article explains the methods used to stream video from Meraki MV cameras to the Dashboard for seamless viewing.

 HTTP live streaming